|

 Following the options, an arbitrary number of file or directory paths can be

-specified.
-If a specific path is encountered more than once, only the first
+If a specific file path is encountered more than once, only the first

-corresponding file is copied to the output; so the order of parameters
+file is copied to the output, which means that the order of parameters

 may be relevant.